 You want a farmhouse table.
 You want to save money.
 So the answer is obvious…build your own!
-You might think this is an impossible task but guess what?
+You might think this is an impossible task, but guess what?
 I built this table.
 And I built the bench.
 And I was super proud of myself.
 What do you think?
 I love it!
-Want to have your own DIY Farmhouse Table?
-Read on!
+Here is how my DIY farmhouse table turned out:

 Ever since I moved, I knew we needed a new dining room table–ours was too small for the space.
 So I searched for months for a dining table I liked but to no avail.
-Finally I decided to make my own and I followed the Farmhouse Table Plans at Ana-White.com.
+When I focused on building a farmhouse table, I followed the Farmhouse Table Plans at Ana-White.com.
 This is where I found the best farmhouse table and bench plans; they were laid out so well and clear!
 It was pretty straight forward and easy to follow.

 I also built a matching diy bench for the kitchen table and here’s the link to those plans.
 I altered my bench so it would only have two 2×8’s instead of 4 2×4’s.
 It seems to match the style better.
 The bench was a bit tricky because of the lack of space in between the legs to use the Kreg jig drive bit.
 I recommend you get the shorter Kreg Jig driving bit, it really comes in so handy in those tight spaces!
 (Affiliate link!)

 Supplies for Your DIY Farmhouse Table

 Here’s a list of supplies and tools I used to make my table (some affiliate links, here is my disclosure):

 I just followed the instructions except for when I made the tabletop.
 I decided to keep it about a foot or two longer than called for, so my top is about 8 feet long.
 This is nice because it makes it easier to have people sit on the end and slide the chairs underneath.
 However, since the ends are breadboards (they are attached perpendicular to the other tabletop boards), they don’t have the greatest support.
 We ended up reinforcing the ends with some metal brackets.
 They have held well, although no one is jumping on the end of the table.